An interpretable machine learning framework for dark matter halo formation: A test of generalizability

 These discrepancies provide some evidence that the algorithm trained on density and shear features overfits the simulation during training.
 This naturally yields better predictions when testing the algorithm on the simulation used for training compared to testing on independent simulations.
 Consequently, the addition of tidal shear information yields an improvement or a loss in performance compared to the density-only model, depending on whether the algorithm is tested on the same or a different simulation to that used for training.
 In spite of this, the level of overfitting in the density and shear model is small; for both cases, the change in KL divergence between the two models ($\overline{DS}$, or $\overline{DSG}$) is consistent with the scatter in the density-only model ($\delta{D}$, or $\delta{DG}$).

 In summary, the algorithm trained on density information has learnt the physical connection between the initial conditions and the final haloes, as it is able to generalize to independent realizations of the initial density field.
 On the other hand, the improvement in the KL divergence provided by the addition of tidal shear features is lost when applying the trained algorithm to independent simulations.
 Therefore the improvement from including shear features in the machine learning process, which was anyway small, does not imply any physical connection.
-This strengthens our conclusion that we are unable to identify any physical information pertinent to final halo mass in the tidal shear field.
+This strengthens our conclusion that there is no identifiable physical information pertinent to the final halo mass in the tidal shear field.

+These conclusions were made by testing the algorithm on independent realizations with fixed cosmological parameters.
+The parameters of the $\Lambda$CDM model are so tightly constrained from current observations (e.g. \citealt{Planck2018}), that the formation of haloes must proceed in a similar way at the mass scales investigated in our analysis.
+Therefore, we expect no significant change in our results when adopting simulations based on different choices of cosmological parameters.
+Moreover, we expect similar results for the mass range considered in this analysis for observationally-allowed cosmological models which suppress small-scale power; in such models halo abundances differ from $\Lambda$CDM only below $M \sim 10^{11}~\mathrm{M_\odot}$.

+Our results for the halo mass range $11.4 \leq \log(M/\mathrm{M_{\odot}}) \leq 13.4$ are also expected to hold for simulations of different box sizes or resolutions.
+In particular, a simulation with larger box size or higher resolution yields the possibility of extracting additional features at larger or smaller smoothing scales, respectively.
+Since the feature importances (Fig.~\ref{fig:imp}) show that the most relevant information is contained within features on smoothing scales $10^{13} \leq M_\mathrm{smoothing}/ \mathrm{M}_{\odot} \leq 10^{14}$, the results do not change when the simulation contains additional small- or large-scale information.
+Similarly, our results should hold for simulations of smaller box sizes and/or lower resolutions, as long as those scales which carry the most relevant information are resolved.